 - Allegheny approval

-All students interested in off-campus study must file for approval by September 20 for the following spring and February 20 for the following fall.
-In order to be approved for off-campus study, the students must submit a letter of approval for program participation from their academic advisor, an application (including an essay closely relating the program of choice to the student’s major, minor or other academic goals), resumé, and unofficial transcripts.
-They must also meet specific program eligibility requirements and meet the filing deadline.
+All students interested in off-campus study must submit their application to the Maytum Center for Student Success by September 20 for the following spring and February 20 for the following fall.
+In order to be approved for off-campus study, students must submit an application which includes a letter of approval for program participation from their academic advisor, an essay relating the program of choice to the student’s major, minor or other academic goals, resumé, and unofficial transcripts.
+The applicant must also meet specific program eligibility requirements.

 - Pre-departure orientations